 When I log in to LinkedIn it prompts me to start endorsing people for skills, as soon as I endorse one person it offers another person and another skill.
 It’s quite easy to get click happy, sometimes it offers me skills that I wouldn’t necessarily match to people and it would be all too easy to click those too.

 Do LinkedIn endorsements change the way the network works?

-In the early days of LinkedIn the key focus was on making genuine connections with people you know, LinkedIn promoted this idea strongly, one of the nicest features was the mechanism for asking for an introduction to someone via a trusted member of your network.
-You would ask them to introduce you to one of their connections, this worked because as everyone was connected only to people they trusted, people were happy to introduce trusted connections to others.
+In the early days of LinkedIn the key focus was on making genuine connections with people you know.
+LinkedIn promoted this idea strongly, one of the nicest features was the mechanism for asking for an introduction to someone via a trusted member of your network.
+This worked because as everyone was connected only to people they trusted.
+People were happy to introduce trusted connections to others.
 I’m aware that I’m old-school on this but I still tend to use LinkedIn this way.
 If I meet someone or have had a long conversation with them on social media I will connect with them but I rarely connect with someone I haven’t met or don’t know.

 I am aware however that this is no longer the way that the majority of people use LinkeIn and with endorsements it looks like LinkedIn is encouraging us to make more connections.
 When I look at the LinkedIn profiles of others I know I realise that even though I have lots of endorsements I don’t have as many as people with more connections.
 This is making me feel competitive and is encouraging me to connect to more people so that I can match my colleagues and competitors.
 I’ll loose my strong network but I’ll gain… some numbers next to my name.